valamidev/web3-defi-honeypot-and-slippage-checker/README.md

 ### How it works:

-There is no magic only EVM(Ethereum Virtual Machine) features are involved.
+There is no magic involved; only EVM (Ethereum Virtual Machine) features are used.
-The contract simulate a **buy/approve/sell** execution in a single transaction and evaluate the results.
-Work with any UniSwap2 Router interface.
+The contract simulates a **buy/approve/sell** execution in a single transaction and evaluates the results.
+It works with any fork of UniSwap2 Router interface.

-### Supported Chains
+### Community deployed contracts:

 ```
   Ethereum => '0xe7e07a2281f1e66e938ae7feefc69db181329f12'